650 Credit Score: Is It Considered Good or Bad?

 Get a credit-builder loan

 If you don’t know where to begin with loans yet want to use them to improve your score, you should consider a credit-builder loan.
 This loan differs from the usual one in that a lender deposits the loan amount into a savings account.
-You can access the money when the loan is repaid.
-In this way, you save money and work on building your score.
+You can then access the money when the loan is repaid.
+In this way, you can both save money and work on building your score.

 Minimize your credit usage